AquaStarry/Data-Challenge-VivianTian/README.md

 - **Interesting Trend**: CVS's dominance among long-term Fetch users.
 - **Actionable Insights**: Recommendations for optimizing brand partnerships and user engagement.
 - **Request for Action**: Clarification on data collection processes and support for data cleaning.

+---
+Thank you for reviewing our analysis.
+Looking forward to your feedback and guidance.